-The full programme for this years 63rd BFI London Film Festival has landed.
+The full programme for this year’s 63rd BFI London Film Festival has landed.
 Bringing the best new films to London from 2nd – 13th October 2019.
-This years programme once again mixing a diversity of film with documentaries, talks and workshops.
+This year’s programme once again mixes a diverse range of films with documentaries, talks and workshops.

-Headline Galas at this years festival include, The Personal History of David Copperfield from director Armando Iannucci; The Irishman from Director Martin Scorsese; JoJo Rabbit from Director Taika Waitit; Knives Out from Director Rian Johnson; Hope Gap from Director William Nicholson and the The King from Director David Michôd.
-While this years official competition includes Alma Har’el’s Honey Boy; Haifaa Al-Mansour’s The Perfect Candidate and Christine Molloy’s Rose Plays Julie.
+Headline Galas at this year’s festival include The Personal History of David Copperfield from director Armando Iannucci; The Irishman from Director Martin Scorsese; JoJo Rabbit from Director Taika Waititi; Knives Out from Director Rian Johnson; Hope Gap from Director William Nicholson, and The King from Director David Michôd.
+This year’s official competition includes Alma Har’el’s Honey Boy, Haifaa Al-Mansour’s The Perfect Candidate, and Christine Molloy’s Rose Plays Julie.

 With a wider festival programme of 229 feature films, documentaries and short films, LFF has once again brought the amazing diversity of global filmmaking to the heart of London.

-As usual films are split into strands, each with its own Gala presentation, which this year include; Jill Culton and Todd Wilderman’s Abominable; Juliano Dornelles’ Cannes award winner Bacurau; Robert Eggers The Lighthouse; Michael Schwartz and Tyler Nilson’s The Peanut Butter Falcon and Fernando Meirelles The Two Popes.
+As usual, films are split into strands, each with its own Gala presentation, which this year includes: Jill Culton and Todd Wilderman’s Abominable; Juliano Dornelles’ Cannes award winner Bacurau; Robert Eggers’ The Lighthouse; Michael Schwartz and Tyler Nilson’s The Peanut Butter Falcon; and Fernando Meirelles’ The Two Popes.

-Tickets information can be found here, and if you are 25 or under find out more here.
+Ticket information can be found here, and if you are 25 or under, find out more here.

 Full programme information can be found here